rancher/rancher-docs/.github/issue_template/request-to-add-item-to-release-notes.md

 **Details:**
 - Tag issue with appropriate release milestone and `release-note` label.
 - Ensure that you have also filed a request for new feature docs if applicable.
-- If issue is to be filed as a known issue and there is a workaround, please describe.